AbayomiOlaoye/covid-info/README.md

 # Covid-Info
 Covid Info App is an initiative aimed at providing accurate statistics and reports about the coverage and cases of the pandemic in all regions of the world.
+It utilizes mobile-friendly user interfaces delivering amazing experiences to users.

 # 🛠 Built With <a name="built-with"></a>
  > This project was built with;